 The most famous myth about Emperor Nero says that the crazed emperor actually played a fiddle while Rome burned during the Great Fire of 64 AD.
 That’s patently false.
 Nero did a bunch of crazy things, but this wasn’t one of them.
 When the fire broke out, Nero was actually 35 miles away at his villa at Antium.
 When he got the news, he rushed back to the city to begin administering aid immediately.

-After the Great Fire, the public came to the (incorrect) conclusion that Nero had actually begun the nine-day blaze that engulfed two-thirds of Rome.
+After the Great Fire, the public came to the (incorrect) conclusion that Nero had actually started the nine-day blaze that engulfed two-thirds of Rome.
 In order to throw the scent off his trail, Nero put the blame squarely on Christians.
 Nero took to persecuting believers with glee.
 He had them thrown to dogs, nailed to crosses, and on occasion, he dipped Christians in oil, set them on fire, and used the light to illuminate his gardens at night.

-At any rate, what is known is that some time later, Nero fell in love with a young man named Sporus whose most striking feature was his resemblance to Nero’s late wife.
-Nero had the boy castrated and brought back to the palace where he took to calling him “lady” and “queen.”
+At any rate, what is known is that some time later, Nero fell in love with a man named Sporus whose most striking feature was his resemblance to Nero’s late wife.
+Nero had the boy castrated and brought back to the palace, where he took to calling him “lady” and “queen.”

 As Nero’s reign progressed, so did his sexual peculiarities.
-Though he was content to simply hit up some whorehouses in his youth, as he got older, his tastes got a little more violent.
+Though he was content to simply hit up some brothels in his youth, as he got older, his tastes got a little more violent.

-According to Roman historian Cassius Dion:

-“Nero would fasten naked boys and girls to stakes, and then putting on the hide of a wild beast would attack them and satisfy his brutal lust under the appearance of devouring parts of their bodies.”
+According to Roman historian Cassius Dion, “Nero would fasten naked boys and girls to stakes, and then putting on the hide of a wild beast would attack them and satisfy his brutal lust under the appearance of devouring parts of their bodies.”